2023 Race - July 21 - 22, 2023

 Cascade Crest is a challenging 100 mile trail run through the Central Cascades of Washington State.
 The course currently runs as a clockwise loop from the Easton Fire Station.
 The race starts is 9:00 am Friday morning and there is an overall time limit of 34 hours.

 Randy Gehrke founded and directed the race from 1999 through 2005.
-Charlie Crissman directed the race from 2007 through 2012.
+Charlie Crissman directed the race from 2007 through 2015.
 Their efforts have established Cascade Crest as one of the premier 100 milers in the country.
-2013 will be the 15th year of the run.

 Entrants get to do 8 hours of trail work.
-This trail work must be completed between January 1st, 2013 and July 31st, 2013.
-Documentation of your trail work must be completed using the online submission form prior to August 1st.
+This trail work must be completed between January 1st and June 18th to count for that year's race, and should also be done with an organized work party such as the PCTA, WTA, or other trail work organization.
+Documentation of your trail work must be completed using the online submission form prior to June 18th.
 Trail work can be done where it is convenient for the runner.
 We recommend contacting your local US Forest Service office for trail work opportunities.
 For locals, the Washington Trails Association hosts trail work parties nearly every weekend in beautiful locations throughout the state.
 The trail work requirement applies to all entrants.
 Volunteering at a race does not constitute trail work.

-Entrants that cancel their registration by August 1st will be reimbursed $100.
+Entrants that cancel their registration before June 18th will be reimbursed $150 electronically by PayPal only.
 Do not enter if you are not prepared to forfeit the rest of the entry fee if you are unable to run.